-- Check that the landing gear is fully raised, has no missing parts, crank handle is secure, and the support frame is not damaged. - If power operated, check for air or hydraulic leaks.
+- Side of Trailer - Check that the landing gear is fully raised, has no missing parts, crank handle is secure, and the support frame is not damaged. - If power operated, check for air or hydraulic leaks.

-Doors/Ties/Lifts
+Doors/Ties/Lifts/ Reflective Tape

 - If equipped, check that doors are not damaged.
-Check that doors open, close, and latch properly from the outside. - · Check that ties, straps, chains, and binders are secure. - If equipped with a cargo lift, look for leaking, damaged or missing parts and explain how it should be checked for correct operation. - Lift should be fully retracted and latched securely.
+Check that doors open, close, and latch properly from the outside. - Check that ties, straps, chains, and binders are secure. - If equipped with a cargo lift, look for leaking, damaged or missing parts and explain how it should be checked for correct operation. - Lift should be fully retracted and latched securely. - Check, if equipped, the trailer is marked with reflective tape.